Can I pay my home insurance and property taxes on my own and not through escrow?

 In some cases, if you want to cancel the escrow account, the mortgage may have to be at least one year old with no late payments.
 Another requirement may be that no taxes or insurance payments are due within the next 30 days.

 Before waiving or cancelling your escrow account, you should consider whether or not you really want to get rid of it.
 Some borrowers may prefer to have one as a convenience.
 With an escrow account, the servicer (on behalf of the lender) assumes responsibility for making sure taxes and insurance are paid.
-That’s one less bill you have to deal with.
+That’s fewer bills you have to deal with.
 (Learn what happens if you don't pay property taxes on your home.)

 Even if the lender waives or cancels the escrow requirement, it may require you to provide evidence that you have made the payments for taxes and insurance, which can be a hassle.
 And, if you don’t keep up with the taxes and insurance premiums, the servicer can pay the taxes for you or buy insurance coverage and you'll then have to repay those amounts—otherwise the lender might foreclose.

 If you ultimately decide that you don't want to give your servicer control over your money for escrow items, call the servicer to find out if you qualify for a deletion of the account.